-System Update or Lenovo Companion then displays a list of update packages and categorizes each update as critical, recommended, or optional to help you understand the importance.
+Lenovo Companion then displays a list of update packages and categorizes each update as critical, recommended, or optional to help you understand the importance.
 You have complete control of which updates to download and install.
-After you select the update packages you want, System Update or Lenovo Companion automatically downloads and installs the updates.
+After you select the update packages you want, Lenovo Companion automatically downloads and installs the updates.

-System Update or Lenovo Companion is preinstalled on your computer and is ready to run.
+Lenovo Companion is preinstalled on your computer and is ready to run.
 The only prerequisite is an active Internet connection.
 You can start the program manually, or you can use the schedule feature to enable the program to search for updates automatically at specified intervals.
-You also can predefine scheduled updates to search by the following severity so the list you choose from contains only those update types that you need:
+You also can predefine scheduled updates to search by the critical severity level so the list you choose from contains only those update types that you need.